 You don’t want to miss the Lindas’ Stuffed.
 I’m calling it a homemade take on the McDonald’s McGriddle.
 It’s two slices of French toast stuffed with Swiss cheese with your choice of ham or sausage.
 Pour some syrup on it and you got yourself a quality, homemade McGriddle without the guilt.

 Lindas’ Cafe is not big — it’s only 88 seats.
 Make sure your whole party is there if you want to get seated.

 Their entire menu, which does include broasted chicken and other lunch items, is available for take out.

 3 metro locations, including the location I attended: 2700 39th Avenue NE, Saint Anthony Village 55421

 Jeff Nat, whose nickname was Fat Nat while playing hockey, started Fat Nat’s Eggs in 2002.

-4 metro locations, including the location I attended:
+7 metro locations, with 4 run by the same owner, including the location I attended:

 1661 County Road B2 West, Roseville 55113

-- The four Minnesota locations are franchisees of the national The Original Pancake House brand.
-The locations in Edina, Eden Prairie, Roseville and Burnsville have the same owner, however, each location has a totally different look and each location has a different menu.
+Four Minnesota locations are franchisees of the national The Original Pancake House brand and have the same owner.
+However, the locations in Edina, Eden Prairie, Roseville and Burnsville each have a totally different look and a different menu.

 R.J.
 Riches Family Restaurant in Mounds View originally was a Country Kitchen back in the 1970s.
 The owners who took over that space were named Royce and Janice (RJ) and they wanted to make ‘Riches’ — hence the name R.J.
 Riches.
 The current owners have operated the restaurant since 1992.